 The ways in which bots are being used by businesses today make up only a small section of the potential of these communication services.
 When used correctly, bots can offer brands exciting marketing benefits, like providing current information directly to users, spreading brand awareness, and collecting data on customers’ trends and issues.

-If you business hasn’t yet implemented a chatbot to help your brand, now is the time to do it.
+If your business hasn’t yet implemented a chatbot to help your brand, now is the time to do it.
 Here are five ways in which bots can give a brand an edge in today’s market.

 1. Converting users to customers

-As the demand and popularity of chatbots increases, so does their intelligence and capabilities.
+As the demand and popularity of chatbots increases so do their intelligence and capabilities.
 Today’s bots enable a brand to augment engagement on their social media pages in order to attract more users.
 For example, in 2016, Facebook opened its messaging platform to third-party bots; offering a branded bot on Facebook Messenger, which sees a monthly user base of more than 900 million people, creates a huge opportunity to draw users to your brand.
 We can expect to see the capability of bots to convert visitors to customers to make leaps and bounds in the near future.

 A striking example of converting users to customers is a new feature developed by the SnatchBot team called the broadcast message function, which allows a bot to send marketing notifications to all users.
 Each time a user chats with your page via any channel—for example, Skype—they become a subscriber.
-With broadcast message, you can essentially message thousands of subscribers at once to notify them of content updates, news, or anything else pertinent to your business.
+With a broadcast message, you can essentially message thousands of subscribers at once to notify them of content updates, news, or anything else pertinent to your business.

 2. Endlessly available

 This may seem like an obvious point, but bots don’t sleep.
 They don’t require breaks and they don’t punch out.
 A chatbot provides service to customers twenty-four hours a day, regardless of circumstances.
-Moreover, they are quick and efficient; when a customer messages your branded chatbot, they in turn receive an informed, fast response.
+Moreover, they are quick and efficient; when a customer messages your branded chatbot, they, in turn, receive an informed, fast response.